-This group of museums has been working together for almost 10 years now.
-Each year, the RuhrKunstMuseen – of which there are 20 – present approximately 130 art exhibitions across 45,000 m2 of space in 15 cities within the Ruhr area.
+This group of museums has been working together for over 10 years now.
+Each year, the RuhrKunstMuseen – of which there are 21 – present approximately 130 art exhibitions across 45,000 square meters of space in 16 cities within the Ruhr area.
 The network joined forces as part of a campaign to highlight the diverse museum landscape of the Ruhr Metropolis, to make local art lovers more aware of the collective cultural events taking place in the region, and to attract people with an interest in culture to the region.
-At the same time, joint exhibition projects such as CHINA 8 (2015) or Kunst & Kohle (2018) give individual museums an extended reach and further contribute towards the Ruhr area attaining national recognition as a cultural area.
+At the same time, joint exhibition projects such as CHINA 8 (2015) or Kunst & Kohle (2018) give individual museums an extended reach and further contribute towards the Ruhr area attaining national recognition as one cultural area.
 On a local level, the RuhrKunstMuseen can be seen taking part in inter-city cultural mediation projects such as RuhrKunstNachbarn or the "Public Art Ruhr" series of exhibitions on the subject of art in the public space.

 Diese Webseite verwendet personenbezogene Daten wie Cookies und IP-Adressen, um ein optimales Nutzungserlebnis anzubieten.
 Durch die Nutzung dieser Webseite erklären Sie sich damit einverstanden.
 Mehr Informationen darüber finden Sie in unserer Datenschutzerklärung